-The primary reason any company should use ERP software is because it is a centralized, fully integrated, end-to-end, database which collects and stores all data produced by and needed to run your business.
+The primary reason any company should use ERP software is that it is a centralized, fully integrated, end-to-end database that collects and stores all data produced by and needed to run your business.
 It is commonly used by companies working in supply chains to help them keep track and manage their manufacturing and distribution requirements within their supply chain, collaboration within your company and with your suppliers and customers, simplified compliance and risk management, improved inventory management, production planning, financial management, and resource management.

 What Are the ERP Tools Which Make ERP Valuable

 How does ERP enable you to achieve these reasons to use ERP software?
 Some of the more specific reasons are: it uses a single entry system which dramatically reduces entry errors, it is management by exception, it is a single source of information enabling all users to find the information they need when they need it, job costing, job scheduling, MRP, quoting, order entry, purchase order entry, shipment and receiving processing, accounts receivable, accounts payable, purchasing, quality assurance, general ledger, currency exchange management, multi-location, quality control, and many more.

 Why Do Most Companies Use ERP Software